zxlooong/hdcookbook/trunk/AuthoringTools/grin/extensions/fontstrip/README.txt

 a generic use.

-Also, FontStrip provides an opportunity for a content designer to enhance and customize the look of font, by updating the generated font image file (by adding dropshadows and so on), then generating final font image mosaic from the modified file.
+Also, FontStrip provides an opportunity for a content designer to enhance and customize the look of the font, by updating the generated font image file (by adding dropshadows and so on), then generating final font image mosaic from the modified file.

 How To Generate Font Image Mosaics
 ==================================
-The tool to generate images are included in the "fontimagemaker.jar".
+The tool to generate images is included in the "fontimagemaker.jar".
 To generate the intermediate font image file and the final font image mosaic, do

 java -jar fontimagemaker.jar -config <name of the configuratin file>